Copyleft: Strong and weak copyleft

 The strength of the copyleft license governing a work is determined by the extent to which its provisions can be imposed on all kinds of derivative works.
 Thus, the term "weak copyleft" refers to licenses where not all derivative works inherit the copyleft license; whether a derivative work inherits or not often depends on how it was derived.

 "Weak copyleft" licenses are often used to cover software libraries.
 This allows other software to link to the library and be redistributed without the requirement for the linking software to also be licensed under the same terms.
 Only changes to the software licensed under a "weak copyleft" license become subject itself to copyleft provisions of such a license.
 This allows programs of any license to be compiled and linked against copylefted libraries such as glibc and then redistributed without any re-licensing required.
 The concrete effect of strong vs. weak copyleft has yet to be tested in court.
 Free-software licenses that use "weak" copyleft include the GNU Lesser General Public License and the Mozilla Public License.

 The GNU General Public License is an example of a license implementing strong copyleft.
 An even stronger copyleft license is the AGPL, which requires the publishing of the source code for software as a service use cases.

+The European Union Public Licence (EUPL), which also covers software as a service use cases, claims to be reasonably copyleft: strong on the original covered work, but weaker on combined derivative works.
+When the covered code is merged with code distributed under a compatible license, the latter may be used.
+When the combination is obtained by linking, it has — according to the Computer Programs Directive that is always applicable to the EUPL — no copyleft impact on linked components licenses.

-The Sybase Open Watcom Public License is one of the strongest copyleft licenses, as this license closes the so-called "private usage" loophole of the GPL, and requires the publishing of source code in any use case.
-For this reason, the license is considered non-free by the Free Software Foundation, the GNU Project, and the Debian project.
-However, the license is accepted as open source by the OSI.
+The Sybase Open Watcom Public License is a software license similar to copyleft licenses, but it contains restrictions on commercial use and requires the publication of the source code of any version of the software that is "deployed", including for private use.
+The Free Software Foundation considers it a non-free license due to the requirement that the modified source code is published even for many private uses.
+The Debian project considers it non-free under the Debian Free Software Guidelines due to the license's restriction on commercial use and termination clauses, among other issues.
+Conversely, the Open Source Initiative has approved it as an open source license.

 The Design Science License (DSL) is a strong copyleft license that applies to any work, not only software or documentation, but also literature, artworks, music, photography, and video.
 DSL was written by Michael Stutz after he took an interest in applying GNU-style copyleft to non-software works, which later came to be called libre works.
 In the 1990s, it was used on music recordings, visual art, and even novels.
 It is not considered compatible with the GNU GPL by the Free Software Foundation.